validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

     export KUBECONFIG=~/my-ocp-env/hub/auth/kubconfig
     ```

-3. Apply the changes to your cluster.
+2. Deploy the pattern to your cluster.

     ```sh
-    make install
+    ./pattern.sh make install
     ```

 4. Verify that the Operators have been installed.